 Your first coat is going to go on very thin… don’t be discouraged.
-This is becuase the fabric is soaking it all in.
+This is because the fabric is soaking it all in.
 The next coat goes on with great coverage.

 Generally speaking, fabric takes more coats than furniture however, it really depends on what you are covering.
-The ottoman in my video was a dark blue, and I was coevring it in white so it took 4 coats.
-If I had used a darker colour, I could have gotten away with just 2-3 coats.
+The ottoman I painted was a dark blue, and I was covering it in white so it took 4 coats.
+If I had used a darker colour, I could have gotten away with just 2 coats.

 5 – Wax your piece!